To understand how the insides of classes bound by inheritance relate to each other, we need to understand the concept of late binding.

 // => From A

-Late binding is an important element in the workings of inheritance.
-Without it, class interaction would become much more complicated and limited.
-Each object would have to know for sure which class the properties and methods in the inheritance chain belong to.
-You would need to use special syntax to access them.
+Each object would have to distinguish which class the properties and methods in the inheritance chain belong to.
+As a result, we need a special syntax to gain access to them.

 The Hexlet support team or other students will answer you.